coprolit/rpg-rules/tactical-activity-tracking.md

 The defender, assuming his weapon is readied and he is not engaged in other activities, does not get a penalty and can attack and parry as normal.

 #### Charging
 If a combatant closes into melee at high speed relative to defender, then he has the potential for a more damaging blow.
 This is called charging, which sacrifices accuracy (reflected in the penalty due to pace) in favor of power.
-A successful charge increases the power of the attack based on the charger’s **relative** speed:
+A successful charge increases the power of the attack based on the charger’s speed:

 | relative speed | hits | critical |
 | --- | --- | --- |